floticerus/local-json/README.md

 local-json
 ==========

-node.js module for reading json files. supports async and sync modes, along with dynamically updating json files without restarting the server. files are processed in order and merged together using [deep-extend](//github.com/unclechu/node-deep-extend). [nbqueue](//github.com/kvonflotow/nbqueue) is used to prevent too many files from being opened at once.
+node.js module for reading json files. supports async and sync modes, along with dynamically updating json files without restarting the server.

+- [deep-extend](//github.com/unclechu/node-deep-extend) is used to merge json after it is processed.
+- [nbqueue](//github.com/kvonflotow/nbqueue) is used to prevent too many files from being opened at once.
+- [chokidar](//github.com/paulmillr/chokidar) is used for watching files and dynamically updating the server as they are changed.

 ### install